Rear lights

 Furthermore, manufacturers integrate rear lights into other parts of the vehicle’s body, such as the rear bumper, diffuser, or body panels.
 This seamless integration of rear lights into the vehicle’s overall design creates a cohesive and harmonious look, enhancing its aesthetic appeal and making it visually distinct on the road.

-Communication lighting
+Communication Lighting

-Some manufacturers have started using the rear lights to communicate with others, where the rear lights can send signals or messages to other vehicles or pedestrians.
+Some manufacturers have started using rear lights to communicate with others, where the rear lights can send signals or messages to other vehicles or pedestrians.

 For example, the Audi Q6 e-tron has added an extra dimension to the exit warning function.
 Previously, it only informed the occupants when exiting the car, for example, if another vehicle or a bicycle was approaching.
 But now, a specially adapted light signature in the rear light graphic warns cyclists or drivers approaching from behind.
 In this way, the Audi Q6 e-tron extends its safety concept to other road users, increasing road safety for everyone.